MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/supported-languages.md

 ---
-title: Supported languages in Sales Copilot
+title: Supported languages in Sales Copilot for Outlook and Teams
-description: Lean which languages are supported in Sales Copilot ms.date: 05/15/2023 ms.topic: article ms.service: viva ms.collection: highpri
+description: Lean which languages are supported in Sales Copilot ms.date: 08/17/2023 ms.topic: article ms.service: viva ms.collection: highpri